uhasker/getting-things-done-in-next-js/src/chapter8/04-server-and-client-components.md

 }
 ```

-There is no interactivity here, so this component can be rendered on the server completely.
+There is no interactivity here, so this component can and will be rendered completely on the server.

 ### Client Components